Personal letters are a great way to contact your legislators. They don't have to be long, in fact short letters are more likely to be read.

-Salutation: “Representative” is used by the House; and "Senator" is used by the Senate.
+Salutation: “Representative” is used by the House; "Senator" is used by the Senate.

 Positive opening statement:

 - I am so pleased to hear that South Carolina has the opportunity to ratify the Equal Rights Amendment.
-How amazing it would be to ratify it on the 100th year anniversary of women getting the vote!
-What can I do to help?
+I'm asking that you support this important legislation that would finally give equal justice under law to us all.

-- Thank you Representative/Senator _______________ for beginning this conversation about equality.
+- Thank you Representative/Senator _______________ for participating in this conversation about equality.
 For women, girls and families in the state of South Carolina, this recognition is long overdue.

 Defining the problem:

 - Equality of rights for women in the United States is not enshrined in the constitution; it is merely a matter of legal interpretation.
-While existing laws do provide some protection, laws are subject to interpretation and revocation by whichever legislative body, court or administration is currently in power.
+While existing laws do provide some protection, as a legislator you know that laws are subject to interpretation and revocation by whichever legislative body, court or administration is currently in power.

 - In 2011, when asked if the U.S. Constitution protects against sex discrimination, Justice Antonin Scalia replied: “Certainly the Constitution does not require discrimination on the basis of sex.
 The only issue is whether it prohibits it.
 It doesn’t.”
-The Equal Rights Amendment is needed for that protection.
+The Equal Rights Amendment would give women that protection.

 Consider adding a personal note.
 Here's mine:

 The ERA came back on my radar when Nevada ratified in 2017.
-I hadn’t thought of it for years, but their ratification brought back my mother’s work in the '70's and how heartbroken she was when it failed.
-I remember her telling my father “I guess I’ll have to get used to being a second class citizen.”
-If there’s a chance to finish her work, I’m in.
+I hadn’t thought about it for years.
+I have memories of my mother working on ratification back in the '70's, and how heartbroken she was when it failed.
+I remember her telling my father “I guess I’ll just have to get used to being a second class citizen.”
+This is my chance to finish her work.
 Barbara Fry 1/1/2020

 - The only remedy to define the legal status of women is to amend the Constitution to protect it.
 The ERA would provide a solid foundation for that protection by applying a single legal standard to cases of sex discrimination.
 All courts — regardless of jurisdiction — would be obliged to use that single standard in making their rulings.